Novelist Stephen McCauley Embraces Life On A 'Small, Everyday Scale'

 MCCAULEY: You know, there's a scene in the novel where one of them - I can't remember, actually, which one it is, but I think it's Julie - goes off to see someone who she may or may not be having an affair with.
 And, you know, David is completely supportive of this, and he encourages her to do it, and - but at the same time, he's kind of waiting for her to come back from this date.
 And, you know, he experiences a little bit of jealousy that's a bit more amorphous than it might be if they had a sexual relationship but nonetheless is there.

-MCCAULEY: Yeah.
-And because I'm embracing the things that I enjoy doing and I enjoy writing and just kind of going ahead with it full steam.

-GROSS: So getting back to your novel - since the premise of the novel is a marriage that ended 30 years ago because the husband came out as gay, then these two people reunite as very close friends and teammates, you know, partners in a different kind of way, do you know a lot of marriages that ended because one partner came out?
+GROSS: Since the premise of the novel is a marriage that ended 30 years ago because the husband came out as gay, then these two people reunite as very close friends and teammates, you know, partners in a different kind of way, do you know a lot of marriages that ended because one partner came out?

 GROSS: Were these people of different ages?

 MCCAULEY: There were people of different ages.
-Mostly they were, you know, somewhere in the 35-55 range, I would say.
+Mostly they were, you know, somewhere in the 35 to 55 range, I would say.

 GROSS: I'm wondering, you know, if it's easier for couples like that to stay friends afterwards because the divorce wasn't necessarily based on, like, you hurt me or you wronged me or I can't get along with you.
 It's like, oh, I realize I'm gay.
 You know?
 So I could see the door remaining more open in a situation like that.
 And I know relationships where the door has remained very open and the couple has remained friends even though the marriage dissolved, you know, where one partner came out as gay.